smrubin/smrubin.github.io/_posts/2016-04-11-all-gold-everything-web-dev-edition.md

 img: all-gold-everything-web-dev-edition.JPG
 featured: false
 comments: true
+keywords: "gold, golden, chrome, google, icon, image, application, rubin, sam"
+description: "Everyone wants to know how and where I got the Golden Google Chrome icon.
+Surprising to most, the gold Chrome icon actually is packaged with your Google Chrome download (i.e. it's already on your computer).
+This post will walk through how you can get the Gold Chrome icon."
 ---

 Working in a team environment, I constantly find myself projecting my desktop to others in the room.
 And every time I do, I get asked about several of the *cool* looking applications in my taskbar / dock.
 Specifically, everyone wants to know how and where I got the Golden Google Chrome icon.